WRF Physics¶

 mp_physics=56

-double-moments for the liquid phase, and triple-moments for the ice phase, together with consideration for ice crystal shape and density variations; supersaturation is resolved so that condensation nuclei (CN) activation is explicitly calculated; CN’s mass in droplets is tracked to account for aerosol recycling.
+Double-moment liquid phase and triple-moment ice phase, considers ice crystal shape and density variations; supersaturation is resolved so that condensation nuclei (CN) activation is explicitly calculated; CN’s droplet mass accounts for aerosol recycling.

 Tsai and Chen, 2020